cybersecsi/robodroid/README.md

 ```

 We suggest you to use ``pipx`` instead of ``pip`` because in future Python versions package installation with ``pip`` will be removed outside virtual environments.

+## RoboDroid Library
+**RoboDroid** has built-in support for automatic behaviors download (and **soon** auto-update) from the [RoboDroid Library](https://github.com/cybersecsi/robodroid-library) repository.
+If you want to add a new Frida behavior we suggest you to head over to the specific repository and make a Pull Request.

 ## Usage
 ```